 - Call Details: The initial screen shows current details which include Routing Status, Authentication, Induced PDD, RTP, Routing Engine ID, DTMF, as well as several other pieces of information.
-There are also graphs that show stats such as Jitter and Packet Loss for the call.
+At the bottom, view the Providers, Billing details and RTP information such as Jitter and Packet Loss.

 - Raw Data: Underlying data that populates for the call.

 - SIP Trace: Visual representation of SIP communications, see details below under SIP Traces.